 This provider now offers customer support chat.
 Email inquiries and a searchable support library are also available.

 - Accepts merchant gift cards as subscription payment

 - Unreliable access to Netflix

 RELIABLE, ESTABLISHED VPN PROVIDER:Private Internet Access is an established VPN provider that delivers fast connections and top-notch security.
-However, its global server coverage and customer support both need improvement.
-More than 7 days to decide whether or not their service is for you would also be nice.
+However, its streaming abilities and app support could both stand some improvement.
+Allows 30 days to decide whether or not their service is for you.